About Kirpal Sagar

 Kirpal Sagar is a project in which the integral development of the human being is promoted.
 It is exceptional in its way: even with all its social facilities and charitable activities, it is still not a purely social project.
 Its basis is of a spiritual nature.

 In Kirpal Sagar a spirited inter-faith dialogue among the religions takes place, yet no particular religion is taught here, but reference is made to the essence of religion, the spiritual core that is common to all religions.
-This common essence is represented by the symbols, which can be seen from everywhere.
+This common essence is represented by the symbols of unity, which can be seen from everywhere.

 Without forming a separate community, about 800 people live here permanently, many with families – volunteers who have been involved in the construction since the beginning, teachers, students, workers, doctors, employees, etc. Helpers from the West are also regularly on site.